Devoir23/Pneumonia-Detection/README.md

 ```

 ##Colab Notebook
-Explore the provided Colab notebook (your_colab_notebook.ipynb) for a detailed walkthrough of the project.
+Explore the provided Colab notebook ```Pneumonia detection.ipynb ``` for a detailed walkthrough of the project.
 The notebook includes data exploration, model training, and evaluation.

 Certainly!
 Below is a simple README template for your repository based on the provided information.
 Please customize it as needed for your specific project: